jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 There isn't a day that goes by where I don't try to write ***something***.
 You should do the same.

 It doesn’t matter what you write.
 It doesn’t matter how much you write.
-If you want to become a better writer, you need to write every day.
+You need to write every day.

 <u><strong>Here's a shortlist of things to write to improve your skills:</strong></u>